 If you want to compare different ad pricing models, then you should work them back to an eCPM to see which one is best.
-By doing this you are working out what the best price you can get for 1,000 impressions is. (ie if you are running a CPC, CPA and CPM campaign altogether, you translate them all into their eCPM value and then you can see what is making you most money).
+By doing this you are working out what the best price you can get for 1,000 impressions is. (ie if you are running a CPC, CPA and CPM campaign altogether, you translate them all into their eCPM value and then you can see what is making you the most money).

 What does eCPM mean?

-It stands for effective Cost Per Thousand Impressions (with M being the roman numeral for 1,000), or sometimes equivalent Cost Per Thousand (they are the same thing).
+It stands for effective Cost Per Thousand Impressions (with M being the Roman numeral for 1,000), or sometimes equivalent Cost Per Thousand (they are the same thing).